The Sea Inside: A Love Letter to the Sea

 or call (508) 997-0046 ext.
 100

 The New Bedford Whaling Museum welcomed author and cultural historian, Philip Hoare, on Wednesday, May 14, for a presentation on his latest book, The Sea Inside.
 The event included a pre-lecture reception with a book signing and meet-and-greet with the author following the presentation.
 Hoare is the author of six works of non-fiction.
-His latest book, The Sea Inside, will be published in the U.S. by Melville House this spring.
+His latest book, The Sea Inside, was released in the USA through Melville House on 8th April.

 The Sea Inside